sda-community-plugins/AWSElasticBeanstalk/README.md

 # AWS Elastic Beanstalk plugin

-The _AWS Elastic Benstalk_ plugin is a Cloud Deployment plugin.
+The _AWS Elastic Beanstalk_ plugin is a Cloud Deployment plugin.
 It is run during the development and deployment process to manage and deploy web applications into [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/).
 It interacts directly with the Elastic Beanstalk SDK.